alttch/bma-info/eva4/install.rst

     [Service]
     User=useracc

-* If *logrotate.d* is automatically configured during the install, edit */etc/logrotate.d/eva4* and replace in the default "create 640 root adm" line *root* to *useracc*.
+* If *logrotate* is automatically configured during the install, edit */etc/logrotate.d/eva4* and replace in the default "create 640 root adm" line *root* to *useracc*.